AkashaRojee/AkashaRojee.github.io/_posts/2021-07-18-list-drag-and-drop-tutorial.md

 #### Setup

-If you haven't followed the steps in the HTML and CSS sections above, download the necessary HTML and CSS files from here.
+If you skipped directly to this section, <a href="https://github.com/AkashaRojee/list-drag-and-drop-tutorial/tree/setup-js" target="_blank">download the necessary HTML and SCSS files from here</a>

 ---